Virginia Subtractions From Income

 This deduction shall be reduced by $1 for every $1 that the taxpayer's adjusted federal adjusted gross income exceeds $50,000 for single taxpayers or $75,000 for married taxpayers.
 For married taxpayers filing separately, the deduction will be reduced by $1 for every $1 the total combined adjusted federal adjusted gross income of both spouses exceeds $75,000.
 You may not claim the age deduction if you claim the Disability Income subtraction.
 Report on Form 760, line 4.

 Virginia law exempts Social Security and Tier 1 Railroad Retirement benefits from taxation.
 If you were required to include any of your benefits in federal adjusted gross income, subtract that amount on your Virginia return.
+Do not include Tier 2 Railroad Retirement Benefits and Other Railroad Retirement and Railroad Unemployment Benefits.
 For subtracting other benefits, see Tier 2 and other Railroad Retirement and Railroad Unemployment Benefits.
 Report on Form 760, line 5.
 Code of Virginia Section 58.1-322[C]

 Virginia law allows a subtraction for income (interest) derived from obligations or income (dividends and gains) derived from the sale or exchange of obligations of the United States, and on obligations or securities of any authority, commission or instrumentality of the United States to the extent the income is included in federal adjusted gross income.
 The amount to be subtracted is the income less any related expenses already deducted on the federal return.
 The subtraction applies only to income from direct obligations.
 For information on obligations that qualify for the subtraction, see PD 94-281.
 Report on Schedule ADJ, Line 4.
 Code of Virginia Section 58.1-322 [C]